simphony/docs/docs/source/owl.md

 RDF/XML, N3, NTriples, N-Quads, Turtle, TriX, RDFa and Microdata.

-**reference_by_label** (default False): Whether the label should be used or the IRI suffix to reference entity from within osp-core.
+**reference_by_label** (default False): Whether the label should be used or the IRI suffix to reference entity from within OSP-core.
 In case of EMMO it is true, because IRI suffixes are not human friendly.
 In this case all labels should be unique and not contain whitespaces.
 If False, use dot notation to get by IRI square brackets (`__getitem__`) to get by label.
 The latter will return a list of all entities with the same label.